Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: Algorithm-Guided Piecewise-Neural-Network Framework

 \subsection{Experimental Results}

 To validate the model, we first conduct experiments under conditions in which the optimal solution $Q^*(\cdot)$ is available.
-The optimality is because Algorithm \ref{alg} results numerically satisfy the characterization in Theorem \ref{thm:SSD}.
-We follow the setup in Section \ref{subsection:ssd_numerical}, which considers both the exponential utility and log utility under a linear SSD constraint quantile $Q_0$ (Table \ref{setup_numerical} (a)(c)).
+This optimality holds because Algorithm \ref{alg} results numerically follow the characterization in Theorem \ref{thm:SSD}.
+We use the setup in Section \ref{subsection:ssd_numerical}, which considers both the exponential utility and log utility under a linear SSD constraint with benchmark quantile $Q_0$ (Table \ref{setup_numerical} (a)(c)).

 We follow the steps in Algorithm \ref{alg_nn} to get a trained neural network $Q_\theta$, and the results are summarized in Table \ref{nn_result}.